MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-data-protection-overview.md

 In Microsoft Office applications, a sensitivity label appears as a tag on the email or document, similar to what is shown in the image above.
 You can also assign a classification to content (like a sticker) that persists and roams with the content as it's used and shared throughout Power BI.
 You can use this classification to generate usage reports and see activity data for your sensitive content.
 Based on this information, you can always choose later to apply protection settings.

-## Apply

-See XXX

 ## Label inheritance upon creation of new content

 When new reports and dashboards are created in the Power BI service, they automatically inherit the sensitivity label previously applied on parent dataset or report.
 For example, a new report created on top of a dataset that has a "Highly Confidential" sensitivity label will automatically receive the "Highly Confidential" label as well.

-## Labels and data export
+## Labels and protection applied on data export

+When data is exported from Power BI to Excel, PowerPoint or PDF files, Power BI automatically applies a sensitivity label on the exported file and protects it according to the label’s file encryption settings.
+This way your sensitive data remains protected no matter where it is.

+A user who exports a file from Power BI has permissions to access and edit that file according to the sensitivity label settings; they do not get owner permissions to the file.

-Label and protection controls are enforced only when data is exported to Excel, PowerPoint and PDF files.
-Label and protection are not enforced when data is exported to .csv or .pbix files, Analyze in Excel, or any other export path.
+Sensitivity labels and protection are not applied when data is exported to .csv or .pbix files, Analyze in Excel, or any other export path.

 Applying a sensitivity label and protection to an exported file doesn't add content marking to the file.
-However, if the label is configured to apply content markings, they are automatically applied by the Azure Information Protection unified labeling client when the file is opened in Office desktop apps.
+However, if the label is configured to apply content markings, the markings are automatically applied by the Azure Information Protection unified labeling client when the file is opened in Office desktop apps.
 The content markings are not automatically applied when you use built-in labeling for desktop, mobile, or web apps.
 See [When Office apps apply content marking and encryption](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels-office-apps?view=o365-worldwide#when-office-apps-apply-content-marking-and-encryption) for more detail.

-A user who exports a file from Power BI has permissions to access and edit that file according to the sensitivity label settings.
-The user who exports the data does not get owner permissions to the file.

-Export will fail if a label can't be applied when data is exported to a file.
+Export fails if a label can't be applied when data is exported to a file.
 To check if export failed because the label couldn't be applied, click the report or dashboard name at the center of the title bar and see whether it says "Sensitivity label can't be loaded" in the info dropdown that opens.
-This can happen if the applied label has been unpublished or deleted by the security admin, or as the result of a temporary system issue.
+This can happen as the result of a temporary system issue, or if the applied label has been unpublished or deleted by the security admin.

 ## Label persistence in embedded reports and dashboards

 Power BI business reports are often embedded in business applications such as Microsoft Teams, SharePoint, or an organization’s website.
 Now when you embed sensitive information, the label applied on your reports and dashboards will be visible in the embedded view and persist when data is exported to Excel.

-## Label inheritance to Excel for live data connections

-When you create a PivotTable in Excel with a live connection to Power BI dataset ("Analyze In Excel"), the dataset's sensitivity label is inherited and applied to your Excel file, along with its associated protection.
-If the label on the dataset is later changed to a more restrictive one, the label applied on the linked Excel file will automatically update upon data refresh.

-## Label creation and management

-Sensitivity labels are created and managed in either the [Microsoft 365 security center](https://security.microsoft.com/) or the [Microsoft 365 compliance center](https://compliance.microsoft.com/).

-To access sensitivity labels in either of these centers, navigate to **Classification > Sensitivity labels**.
-These sensitivity labels can be used by multiple Microsoft services such Azure Information Protection, Office apps, and Office 365 services.

-> [!Important]
-> If your organization uses Azure Information Protection sensitivity labels, you need to [migrate](https://docs.microsoft.com/azure/information-protection/configure-policy-migrate-labels) them to one of the previously listed services in order for the labels to be used in Power BI.
+## Sensitivity labels in the Power BI mobile apps

+XXX

+## Supported clouds
+Sensitivity labels are only supported for tenants in global (public) clouds; they are not supported for tenants in clouds such as national clouds.

 ## Requirements for using sensitivity labels in Power BI